This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Bone Broth In The Instant Pot

-This section shows how to make bone broth using the quickest method, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make bone broth using the quickest method, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Fill pot.
 Add bones, vegetables and/or herbs (if using), vinegar, bay leaf, sea salt, and enough water to fill the Instant Pot, leaving a couple inches unfilled on top.